• Skip to content

-COVID-19 vaccination recommendations and needs for children and teenagers
+COVID-19 vaccination and vaccines for children and teenagers

 In Australia, COVID-19 vaccination is recommended for:

-This article covers Australian vaccination recommendations for children and teenagers with healthy immune systems, weak immune systems, medical conditions, disability and other additional needs.
+This article covers Australian vaccines and vaccination recommendations for children and teenagers with healthy immune systems, weak immune systems, medical conditions, disability and other additional needs.

 If you’re not sure about your child’s vaccination needs, speak with your GP, your child’s specialist or a vaccination provider – for example, if your child has a weak immune system, a medical condition or other additional needs.